 This document sets out FundRock's policies and procedures in relation to appointing and monitoring investment managers.
-In particular the policy covers:
+In particular, the policy covers:

+• investment management governance,

-- Investment management governance, - Investment manager selection and appointment, and - Investment manager monitoring and compliance.
+- investment manager selection and appointment, and - investment manager monitoring and compliance.

-F. Investment performance monitoring
+F. Investment Performance Monitoring

 FundRock monitors investment performance of the Fund on a monthly basis.
-Performance is measured and assessed on the following basis for 1, 3 and 5 year periods:
+Performance is measured and assessed on the following basis for 1, 3, and 5-year periods:

-- Gross return; - Net of fees and gross of tax at an assumed 28% PIR; - Benchmark index return; - Performance relative to benchmark; - Annualised standard deviation of gross return; - Annualised standard deviation of benchmark index return; and - Annualised tracking error. - Standard deviations and tracking error calculated based on monthly returns.
+- gross return;

+- gross of tax (i.e., after fees and before tax);

+- net return;

+- benchmark index return;

+- performance relative to benchmark;

+- annualised standard deviation of gross return1;

+- annualised standard deviation of benchmark index return1; and

+- annualised tracking error1.